tkrmv/fpga_chaotic_chameleon_system/README.md

 <img src="https://github.com/user-attachments/assets/eb2ce059-1c41-4981-9493-621886c59cff" alt="drawing" width="480"/>

 ## Key Features
-- **Chaotic System Modeling**: Implements the chameleon chaotic oscillator system with three state variables (X, Y, Z)
+- **Chaotic System Simulation**: Implements the chameleon chaotic oscillator system with three state variables ($x$, $y$, $z$).
+A chameleon chaotic system is a type of system that exhibits a chaotic attractor which can switch between being a hidden attractor and a self-excited attractor, based on the parameter values.
+In the particluar case, parameter $c$ defines the type of dynamics.
-- **Fixed-Point Arithmetic**: Uses 16-bit fixed-point numbers with 10 fractional bits for calculations
+- **Fixed-Point Arithmetic**: Uses 16-bit fixed-point numbers with 10 fractional bits for calculations.
-- **CORDIC Implementation**: Cosine calculation using 10-stage CORDIC algorithm and argument augmentation to the range [-9π/2, 9π/2]
+- **CORDIC Algorithm**: Cosine calculation using 10-stage CORDIC algorithm and argument augmentation to the range [-9π/2, 9π/2].
-- **Runge-Kutta Integration**: 2nd-order numerical integration (Heun method) for solving differential equation
+- **Runge-Kutta Integration**: 2nd-order numerical integration (Heun method) for solving differential equation.
-- **FPGA-Optimized Design**: Calculation core controlled by state machine for efficient FPGA implementation
+- **FPGA-Optimized Design**: Calculation core controlled by state machine for efficient FPGA implementation.

 ## Differential Equations
 The system implements the following chaotic equations: